Online CIBIL Score check

 • When lenders check your credit before offering pre-approved credit cards

-When you apply for any credit card or car loan or home loan, the lender requests your credit history before approving your loan or credit.
-The requesting of your credit report is considered a hard inquiry.
+When you apply for any credit card, car loan or home loan, the lender requests your credit history before approving your loan or credit.
+This process of requesting your credit report is considered a hard inquiry.
+It can temporarily lower your CIBIL score by a few points.

 Differences